kurtosis-tech/kurtosis/docs/docs/guides/installing-the-cli.md

 If you're looking to install a historical version instead, [see here][install-historical-guide].

-I. Install Docker and start Docker
+I. Install & Start Docker
 -----------------

 1. If you don't already have Docker installed, follow the instructions [here][docker-install] to install the Docker application specific to your machine (e.g. Apple Intel, Apple M1, etc.).